Exactly solvable conformal field theories: Basics of 2d CFT

 \subsubsection{Highest-weight representations}

 In a conformal field theory, the space of states is a representation of the Virasoro algebra, and can be decomposed into indecomposable representations.
 But which indecomposable representations are physically relevant?
 To answer this question, we will focus on the properties of the dilation generator $L_0$ of the Virasoro algebra.
 Conceptually, this is because $L_0$ can be interpreted as the energy operator.
 Technically, this is because $L_0$ controls the convergence of operator product expansions, as we will see in Section \ref{sec:csope}.
-More specifically, a necessary condition for convergence is that the eigenvalues of $L_0$ be bounded from below in any indecomposable representation.
+More specifically, a necessary condition for convergence is that the eigenvalues of $L_0$ be bounded from below in any indecomposable representation, whether or not $L_0$ is diagonalizable in that representation.
 We will always assume that this condition holds.

 The eigenvalues of $L_0$ are called \myindex{conformal dimensions} .
 Under the action of the Virasoro generator $L_n$, the conformal dimension decreases by $n$.
 For any vector $V$ in a representation of the Virasoro algebra, we indeed have